kevin218/Eureka/docs/source/ecf.rst

 centroid_tech
 '''''''''''''
 Only used for photometry analyses.
-Technique used for first and second guess centroiding location.
-Only required for the mgmc method.
-Options: com, gauss1d, gauss2d
+The centroiding technique used if centroid_method is set to mgmc.
+The options are: com, 1dg, 2dg.
+The recommended technique is com (standing for Center of Mass).
+More details about the options can be found in the photutils documentation at https://photutils.readthedocs.io/en/stable/centroids.html.

 gauss_frame
 '''''''''''